fadden/CiderPress2/cp2/Manual-cp2.md

 Most filesystems can only be placed on disks with certain sizes.

 DOS disks will be bootable unless `--no-make-bootable` is specified.
-ProDOS and Pascal always have the Apple II boot blocks written.
+ProDOS and Pascal always have the Apple II boot blocks written, but the disks will not actually boot without "PRODOS" or "SYSTEM.APPLE".
 HFS boot blocks are zeroed.
+For CP/M, `--make-bootable` will cause the first three tracks to be marked as reserved, but the formatter does not write an OS image.

 ProDOS and HFS disks are created with the volume name "NEW.DISK".
 DOS disks use volume #254.